PhysCorp/DocsPy/README.md

 # Docs.py
-### A basic Python Class for generating API documentation as a PDF.
+### A basic python script for "generating" API documentation as a PDF.

 ## Notes
 Tested on Fedora 37